awslabs/aws-encryption-sdk-specification/client-apis/encrypt.md

 - [Authentication Tag](../data-format/message-body.md#authentication-tag): MUST be the authentication tag outputted when calculating the encrypted content above.

+Once the entire frame is serialized, the serialized frame MAY be released.

 If the algorithm suite contains a signature algorithm and this operation is streaming the encrypted message output to the caller, this operation MUST input the serialized frame to the signature algorithm as soon as it is serialized,